 How and when was the band formed?

-JULIA: I didn it know Yury very well back then, but he threw the best parties of 2006.
+JULIA: I didn’t know Yury very well back then, but he threw the best parties of 2006.
 I knew he was playing guitar and recording some tracks.
 I knew I had to play bass in that band.
 He invited me to record a cello.
 I jumped into it and also recorded some bass and vox.
 It really ended very well I think.

 C.AMARAL: I joined the band back in 2011, to play some guitars.
 And then, at the beginning of 2014, I got the drums.

 YURY: São Paulo is one of the largest, filthiest and most violent cities of the world, you got to make things happen—fast—otherwise you may end up stuck in an office you hate or in traffic or even getting killed.
 We started the band and played and recorded with several musicians until C.Amaral arrived in 2011.
 All these years!
-It is been a trip.
+It's been a trip.

 Can you tell us what the band has been working on and what you've got forthcoming in the near future (new releases, tour, etc.)?

+C.AMARAL: We are playing, rehearsing and recording all the time.
 JULIA: Yes we have this European tour coming, so now we are working on the songs we want to play there.

 JULIA: I think we drink from several genres, since each one of us loves different things.
 But the three of us are keen to psychedelia and all it has to offer.

-YURY: We like to jump into new songs without a map — feeding them with whatever we have on our hands and minds at the moment.
+C.AMARAL: I don’t know, I think we travel across genres, including shoegaze, so I can’t put the band in one specific genre.
+YURY: We like to jump into new songs without a map—feeding them with whatever we have on our hands and minds at the moment.
 We love to see how noise and melodies collide, where their wreckage falls.
 Sometimes it goes in one direction, then at the next second or song, we may end up in someplace else.
 Noise and melodies are in this unstable balance with most of our fave records and artists, as in life itself.
 Shoegaze and dream pop are different points of the same thread—yes, we are there, somewhere.

 What do you think of modern shoegaze/dream pop/psychedelia artists, any favorites?

-C.AMARAL: It is fucking good!
+C.AMARAL: It’s fucking good!

 YURY: Buried Feather (Melbourne), Los Mundos (Mexico).
 Darker My Love (California) created insanely good music on their time.
 There is so much wonderful music being created today.
 Everywhere.